-Are you looking for a garage space for rent to store your stuff?
-Maybe you have a classic car, motorcycle, ATV, or other vehicle that you need to get out of the weather and protect from the sun.
+Are you looking for garage space for rent to store your stuff?
+Maybe you have a classic car, motorcycle, ATV, or other vehicles that you need to get out of the weather and protect from the sun.

-There’s a good chance that if you’ve already checked into building a garage space on your property you might think it looks like a mountain too big to climb.
+There’s a good chance that if you’ve already checked into building a prefab garage on your property, you might think it looks like a mountain too big to climb.
+(By the way, exactly what are prefab garages?)
 Building a garage requires a significant financial investment.
 For many of us, we don’t have that amount of money laying around.

 You might decide to take the route of saving enough money until you can pay for a new garage outright.
 This is the best route financially and will cost you the least in the long run.
 But what if you’re in a situation where you need extra storage right away but don’t have the cash?